-- S. Sewer Service: Prior to final plat approval, and only if development on the lots is to occur prior to installation of City sewer services in this neighborhood, each parcel shall be served by individual septic systems on site until public sewer services are available.
-Prior to issuance of building permits, Deschutes County Environmental Health septic system approval shall be required for each septic system for each lot. - T. Water Service: Prior to final plat approval, and only if development on the lots is to occur prior to installation of City water services in this neighborhood, each parcel shall be served by individual wells on site until public water services are available.
-Prior to issuance of building permits, appropriate permits and approvals shall be granted by the Oregon Water Resources Department. - Construction Plans: Prior to final plat approval, applicant shall prepare and design engineered stamped construction plans to construct 29 foot wide asphalt pavement on both Cagle Road and Antler Lane (two 11 foot travel lanes and one 7 foot parallel parking lane) along the project frontage, 6 foot wide concrete sidewalk on Cagle Road and Antler Lane project frontage, drainage swales on both Cagle Road and Antler Lane frontages, street trees at an average of 35 foot spacing except where within site vision triangles, and water and sewer services to each of the three proposed parcels.
+- S. Walling Lane ROW Improvements: Prior to final plat approval, applicant shall prepare and design engineered stamped construction plans to construct 29 foot wide asphalt pavement on Walling Lane (two 11 foot travel lanes and one 7 foot parallel parking lane) along the project frontage, 6 foot wide concrete sidewalk on Walling Lane project frontage, drainage swales on Walling Lane frontage, street trees at an average of 35 foot spacing, and water and sewer services to each of the three proposed parcels in accordance with City of La Pine standards.
 Construction plans shall be submitted to the City for review and approval.
-Final plans shall be submitted to the City with a signature line for City of La Pine Public Works Manager. - V. Right of Way Dedication: Prior to final plat approval, 6 feet of right-of-way along the entirety of frontage on Cagle Road and 7' right-of-way along the entirety of frontage of Antler Ln shall be dedicated to the public on the partition plat map. - W. Fee In Lieu: Prior to final plat approval, at the discretion of the City, as an alternative to construction of roadway and sidewalk improvements, the applicant may pay a fee in lieu of construction in the amount equivalent to the cost of the improvements, the cost to be reviewed and approved by the City. - X. Fee in Lieu Amount: Prior to final plat approval, and only for those improvements which are to be constructed and not otherwise paid for separately by fee in lieu, the applicant shall provide the City with a performance bond of 120% of the cost of improvements prior to beginning construction.
-Prior to construction, a pre-construction meeting with the construction contractor shall be held with City staff. - Y. Maintenance Bond: At the completion of construction of required improvements, the City will require a one-year maintenance surety bond for 10% of the value of all improvements, to guarantee maintenance and performance for a period of one year from the date of acceptance of the improvements. - Z. Utility Lines: Prior to final plat approval, easements for sewer lines, water mains, electric lines or other public utilities shall be as required by the serving entity, but in no case be less than ten feet wide and centered on a rear and/or side lot line unless approved otherwise by the city.
-Utility pole tie-back easements may be reduced to five feet in width. - AA.
-Agreement for Improvements: Prior to final plat approval, where public improvements are required, the owner and/or developer shall either install required improvements and repair existing streets and other public facilities damaged in the development of the property, or shall execute and file with the city an agreement between him/herself and the city specifying the period in which improvements and repairs shall be completed and, providing that if the work is not completed within the period specified, that the city may complete the work and recover the full costs thereof, together with court costs and attorney costs necessary to collect the amounts from the developer.
+Final plans shall be submitted to the City with a signature line for City of La Pine Public Works Director. - T. Right of Way Dedication: Prior to final plat approval, 2' right-of-way along the entirety of frontage of Walling Lane shall be dedicated to the public on the partition plat map. - U. Fee In Lieu Option: Prior to final plat approval, at the discretion of the City, as an alternative to construction of roadway and sidewalk improvements, the applicant may pay a fee in lieu of construction in the amount equivalent to the cost of the improvements, the cost to be reviewed and approved by the City. - V. Construction Performance Bond: Prior to final plat approval, and only for those improvements which are to be constructed and not otherwise paid for separately by fee in lieu, the applicant shall provide the City with a performance bond of 120% of the cost of improvements prior to beginning construction.
+Prior to construction, a pre-construction meeting with the construction contractor shall be held with City staff. - W. Maintenance Bond: At the completion of construction of required improvements, the City will require a one-year maintenance surety bond for 10% of the value of all improvements, to guarantee maintenance and performance for a period of one year from the date of acceptance of the improvements. - X. Agreement for Improvements: Prior to final plat approval, where public improvements are required, the owner and/or developer shall either install required improvements and repair existing streets and other public facilities damaged in the development of the property, or shall execute and file with the city an agreement between him/herself and the city specifying the period in which improvements and repairs shall be completed and, providing that if the work is not completed within the period specified, that the city may complete the work and recover the full costs thereof, together with court costs and attorney costs necessary to collect the amounts from the developer.
 The agreement shall also provide for payment to the city for the cost of inspection and other engineer services directly attributed to the project.